Yusra230/WorkTrace/README.md

 The product AI has two separate responsibilities:

-- **AI teammate** — Google Gemini receives the supplied mission context, code files, and visible conversation.
+- **AI teammate**: Google Gemini (`gemini-3.1-flash-lite`) receives the supplied mission context, code files, and visible conversation.
 It returns a structured chat message and, when appropriate, a structured AI suggestion for the learner to evaluate.
-- **Evaluator** — Google Gemini returns structured evaluation data.
-The backend parses and strictly validates its scores, competency mappings, event IDs, required learner-owned anchors, and summary before a receipt can be stored.
+- **Evaluator**: Google Gemini (`gemini-3.1-flash-lite`) returns structured evaluation data.
+The backend validates it against strict JSON and evidence-mapping contracts before a Competency Receipt can be stored.

+The evaluation pipeline separates the AI provider call from backend validation and receipt generation.
+The validation layer is model-agnostic: it checks the same JSON contract and persisted evidence mappings before any model output can become a receipt.

 The receipt API exposes a public receipt contract and a backend-sanitized timeline.
 It does not expose the evaluator prompt or private evaluation metadata.

 ### Development Tools

-Codex and GPT-5.6 were development collaborators during the build.
+I used Codex and GPT-5.6 as development collaborators during the build.
 They are not the in-product evaluator.

 ### Product AI